AI Trail Analysis

 Expert · Out & Back · 21.8 mi · Green Mountains, VT

-A challenging and rewarding long-distance hike through remote wilderness with significant elevation gain and panoramic views from an historic fire tower.
+A challenging and rewarding remote wilderness hike with significant elevation gain and stunning 360-degree views from the historic Glastenbury Mountain fire tower.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.